foundry-rs/starknet-foundry/docs/src/starknet/account.md

 # Creating And Deploying Accounts

+Account is required to perform interactions with Starknet (only calls can be done without it).
 Starknet Foundry cast supports entire account management flow with the `sncast account create` and `sncast account deploy` commands.

+Difference between those two commands is that the first one creates account information (private key, address and more) and the second one deploys it to the network.
+After deployment, account can be used to interact with Starknet.

 Do the following to start interacting with the Starknet: